Pricing and Optimization in Shared Vehicle Systems: An Approximation Framework: Conclusions

 \section{Conclusions}

 We have studied pricing and optimization in shared vehicle systems for various objectives.
 Our work parallels existing work through our use of a closed-queueing network model to capture network externalities.
+It distinguishes itself, however, through the unified approach that handles a wide range of objectives, controls and system constraints, while providing rigorous finite-system guarantees for all, including when there are travel-times, a setting for which there had not been any finite guarantees before.
+Furthermore, our results hold equally true when networks are not balanced, which requires a bound, relative to the optimum, that does not only depend on factoring out the availability term.
+Given the differences in regulations, product offerings, and operational capabilities, across the shared mobility space, this is an important generalization.
+Thus, our approach unifies and extends several results from the literature.

+Beyond our algorithmic results, our results also indicate a high-level design feature for real-time decision-making in shared vehicle systems: enforcing conservation laws (flow conservation, Little's law) in expectation yields near-optimal policies in regimes of interest.
+Although our model does not capture all features of on-demand transportation systems (e.g., endogenous driver decisions and pooled rides in ride-sharing, limited docking places in bike-sharing, etc.) we believe that this core principle can prove useful in these more general settings.
+Moreover, by establishing finite guarantees for a wide class of settings, we provide formal justification for the widespread use of fluid models for the analysis of shared vehicle systems.

-It distinguishes itself, however, through the rigorous guarantees in finite settings and the generality of controls/objectives considered.
-In that sense, it unifies and extends several results from the literature.
-In particular, our main technical contribution (the elevated flow relaxation), has the potential to apply to other settings.
-Given the widespread use of fluid limits in the queuing theory literature, our framework may yield provable guarantees for finite instances in these settings as well.
+From a technical viewpoint, our main contribution, the elevated flow relaxation, has the potential to apply to other settings.
+At a high-level, our approach can be viewed as providing a way to couple a fluid model and an appropriate product-form distribution for a given stochastic system.
+Given the widespread use of fluid limits in the queuing theory literature, as well as a growing knowledge of product-form characterizations, our framework may prove useful for finite instances in these settings as well.
+The key to such applications involves understanding the associated partition function (in our case: $G_m$), which is known to be challenging for other models.